 Seaweed Foraging on the Sonoma Coast

 Examine what is normally underwater with resident seaweed expert Heidi Herrmann from Strong Arm Farm in Healdsburg.
 She has been sustainably harvesting and selling seaweeds for over a decade, she knows what to pick, how to pick it, and most importantly, how to make it taste delicious!
 This guided morning 2 hour foray will meet on the beach in Sonoma, and be followed by a talk by Heidi where she'll discuss what you collected, the science of seaweed, and how to cook your catch.
+You can expect to collect up to 10 lbs of edible seaweed.
 This is a coastal forage during low tide.
-You won't need to get in the ocean and we recommend wearing rain boots.
+You won't need to get in the ocean but we recommend wearing rain boots.

 You'll learn to identify and sustainably harvest nori, wakame, bladder wrack and kombu to take home.
 You can expect a yield of up to 10 lbs during your foray on the Sonoma Coast.

 3-4 hours foraging on Sonoma Coast, followed by a seaside talk on the ecological culinary and scientific wonders of seaweed.

 Shell Beach, Sonoma, CA

 Detailed directions here

 ADDITIONAL COSTS: See FAQ below for suggested gear.